Helvetia Shock Protection

 Once their patent was applied for Helvetia used their shock protection system on almost all of their men's watch movements from 1929 onward.
 They were almost the only company to do this and marketed themselves as a specialist 'Sports' watch manufacturer.

 Though the basic idea of their shock protection did not change a great deal Helvetia did make numerous changes and improvements over the years of its use before completely replacing it with the Incabloc system in the early 1950s.

 Below is a brief guide to the main differences introduced during the life of Helvetia’s shock protection system.

 This is the first shock protection system seen in Helvetia watches.
-It appears to be a variation of the Depollier/Brun shock system and appear in Helvetia watches from the mid 1920s through to about 1935, mainly in their pilot watches with the caibre 51S movement.
-See my blog post on Depollier and Helvetia here and Helvetia Pilot's watches here.
+It appears to be a variation of the Depollier/Brun shock system and appear in Helvetia watches from the mid 1920s through to about 1935, in their early sports watches and in their pilot watches with the caibre 51S movement.
+See my page on Helvetia's Water and Shock Protected Watches here and Helvetia Pilot's watches here.

-This is the shock protection introduced in about 1930 pretty much as described in the patent document.
+This is the shock protection introduced in 1929 pretty much as described in the patent document.
 Note the notch to help insert the three legged spring.

 The main difference is the addition of a hole in the middle of the spring, this could be for decorative purposes as the patent makes mention of the spring not having too many legs covering the jewel as it has a decorative purpose as well as practical.